tableau/Logshark/docs/docs/logshark_prefunc.md

 title: Get your Computer Set Up for Logshark
 ---

-Before you install and run Logshark on your computer, review the following [System Requirements](#system-requirements), [Database Requirements](#database-requirements) and [Tableau Archive Log Requirements](#tableau-archive-log-requirements).
+Before you install and run Logshark on your computer, you'll need to make sure your system meets the necessary requirements.
+This section will walk you through the system, database, and log requirements.

-To get your computer ready to run Logshark, you need to install PostgreSQL, and possibly MongoDB if you will be working with large log files (greater than 2 GB).

 In this section: